tranhelen/tranhelen/_posts/2018-02-18-onidentity.md

 The last time I started over was about five years ago.
 This decision intiated the biggest growth spurt of my life launching me in a trajectory I would have never dreamed of.
 I consider it to be my origin story of sorts and I've often hoped to repeat the process again albeit in a less drmatic way.

-Alicia Keys paraphrases a Stevie Wonder lyric, in the Netflix documentary *The Women's List* ," "So make sure that you're in it, but not of it."
+Alicia Keys paraphrases a Stevie Wonder lyric, in the Netflix documentary *The Women's List*, "So make sure that you're in it, but not of it."

 This quote for me has a lot to do with the common identity struggle a lot face.
 When I left my last position, I thought often about the story I was telling myself and how that story impacted how I viewed the world.
 I had come up with a slew of projects to keep myself entertained but found myself growing indifferent to them over time.